OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

    filters non-liquid assets may need its own follow-up; this PR changes indexing.
 5. Historical conversion reads succeed through the deployment's archive RPC.

-The package changelog records this under Unreleased; no dependency, schema or published client API version change is required.
+The owning indexer package is bumped to v0.3.0 with a September 2026 changelog entry.
+No dependency, schema or published client API version changes are included.